Ocean Plastic Pollution

 - Can my company use the plastic you have collected?

 We aim to recycle the plastics we extract, and to use the revenue to finance a large-scale cleanup operation.
 We already know the plastics are of suitable quality for recycling and many parties have expressed an interest in obtaining our ocean plastic.
 However, we are still several years away from large-scale plastic extraction.
-Please contact us through our contact form, if you are interested in plastic processing and/or collaborations.
+Please contact us through our contact form, if you are a company interested in our plastic.

 The Ocean Cleanup Organization